Anthony Haswell (printer): Immigration and revolution

 Anthony Haswell was born in or near Portsmouth, England, on 6 April 1756, the second son of shipwright William Haswell and his first wife Elizabeth Dawes.
 The father had been employed at the royal dockyard, but in 1769 resigned his position with the intention of emigrating.
 He took Anthony and his brother William with him to Boston and likely immediately apprenticed Anthony with a potter while young William trained as a shipwright under his father.
 Within a year, the father decided to return to England, apprenticing William to a Boston shipwright.
-Anthony's brother would return to England for a visit on the eve of the Revolutionary War, the outbreak of which prevented his return to Boston, and he would serve for four decades in the Royal Navy.
+Haswell's brother would return to England for a visit on the eve of the Revolutionary War, the outbreak of which prevented his return to Boston, and he would serve for four decades in the Royal Navy.
 Also in the Boston area at this time was his father's cousin, Customs Service officer and Royal Navy Lieutenant William Haswell, who had a young daughter Susanna Haswell (later Rowson) and son Robert Haswell.

-It is not known when, or under what circumstances, Anthony's first apprenticeship came to a premature end but in August 1771 he was apprenticed by Boston's Overseers of the Poor until the age of 21 to printer Isaiah Thomas, who published the radical Massachusetts Spy at the Boston location currently occupied by the Union Oyster House.
-Anthony had witnessed the Boston Massacre and developed an interest in the politics of the time, becoming a member of the Sons of Liberty and composing ballads for the movement.
-In April 1775 Thomas was forced to evacuate his press from Boston, moving to Worcester where publication continued, but within a year Haswell bought his way out of his apprenticeship early.
+It is not known when, or under what circumstances, Haswell's first apprenticeship came to a premature end but in August 1771 he was apprenticed by Boston's Overseers of the Poor until the age of 21 to printer Isaiah Thomas, who published the radical Massachusetts Spy at the Boston location currently occupied by the Union Oyster House.
+Haswell had witnessed the Boston Massacre and developed an interest in the politics of the time, becoming a member of the Sons of Liberty and composing ballads for the movement.
+In April 1775, Thomas was forced to evacuate his press from Boston, moving to Worcester where publication continued, but within a year Haswell bought his way out of his apprenticeship early.
 He served in the Revolutionary War although the details of this service have been lost.
-During Thomas's own service, the paper was leased, and from August 1777 to June 1778 Anthony Haswell published it under the banner of Haswell's Massachusetts Spy.
-He would initiate a plan to buy the press from Thomas, but skyrocketing labor costs, problems acquiring materiel, and difficulties receiving timely payment from subscribers would force him to return the paper to Thomas, who then rehired Haswell as his assistant.
+During Thomas's own service, the paper was leased, and from August 1777 to June 1778, Haswell published it under the banner of Haswell's Massachusetts Spy.
+He would initiate a plan to buy the press from Thomas, but skyrocketing labor costs, problems acquiring material, and difficulties receiving timely payment from subscribers would force him to return the paper to Thomas, who then rehired Haswell as his assistant.

-In 1778 Anthony married Worcester native Lydia Baldwin and Haswell the next year worked for several weeks in Providence as a journeyman printer with the Providence Gazette, before moving his family to Hartford to work for the publisher of the Connecticut Courant.
+In 1778, Haswell married Worcester native Lydia Baldwin, and Haswell the next year worked for several weeks in Providence as a journeyman printer with the Providence Gazette, before moving his family to Hartford to work for the publisher of the Connecticut Courant.
 There he formed a partnership with Elisha Babcock and the two relocated to Springfield, where in 1782 they founded the Massachusetts Gazette.
 The following spring, however, he was enticed by the government of Vermont to relocate to Bennington.
 He took the press by wagon to Bennington, and acquired his type by digging up a set that had been buried in Albany at the time of the French and Indian War.